-We wanted to take a moment and discuss exactly what Poliomyelitis is as well as highlight some of the most common symptoms/complications of this disease so that we can gain a better understanding of what a life insurance underwriter will be looking of when making his or her decision.
+We wanted to take a moment to discuss exactly what Poliomyelitis is and highlight some of the most common symptoms/complications of this disease so that we can better understand what a life insurance underwriter will be looking for of when making his or her decision.

-Poliomyelitis is an infections viral disease that has the ability to affect the central nervous system and can cause someone to suffer from temporary or permanent paralysis.
-Now we “say” that this virus has the ability to affect the central nervous system because generally speaking, most doctors and/or medical researchers will refer two different “kinds” of polio: Paralytic Polio and Nonparalytic Polio.
+Poliomyelitis is an infectious viral disease that can affect the central nervous system and can cause someone to suffer from temporary or permanent paralysis.
+Now we “say” that this virus can affect the central nervous system because, generally speaking, most doctors and/or medical researchers will refer two different “kinds” of polio: Paralytic Polio and Non-paralytic Polio.

 Nonparalytic Polio Defined:

-Nonparalytic Polio or “abortive polio” is a “version” of this disease where the individual is exposed to the Polio virus, however the virus does not enter into the central nervous system and does not damage any neuros.
+Nonparalytic Polio or “abortive polio” is a “version” of this disease where the individual is exposed to the Poliovirus.
+However, the virus does not enter into the central nervous system and does not damage any neurons.

 Symptoms may include: